 First consider the size of your pot for boiling the lobsters.
 An 8-quart pot will easily take one lobster, a 16-quart pot, 2 or 3 lobsters.
 If you are cooking a lot of lobsters you'll either need to cook them in stages or have more than one pot of water boiling.

 1 Bring a large pot of salted water to a boil: Fill a large pot 3/4 full of water.
-Add 2 teaspoons of salt for every quart of water.
+Add a tablespoon of salt for every quart of water.
 The water should be salty like sea water (in fact you can use clean sea water if you have it).
 Bring the water to a rapid boil.

 Unlike with fresh scallops or fish that you can eat raw (think sashimi), you don't want to eat raw or undercooked lobster.
 Translucent undercooked lobster meat really doesn't taste good.
 It needs to be opaque through and through.
 If you cook it too long, the meat will get rubbery, so keep an eye on the time.